Intelligence Star: William Francis Buckley

 William Francis Buckley (1928–1985) was an Army Special Forces officer and a Paramilitary Operations Officer in the Special Activities Division of the CIA.
 He died on or about June 3, 1985 after being held captive by members of Hezbollah.
 He was interred in Arlington National Cemetery, and is commemorated with a star on the Memorial Wall at the CIA headquarters in Langley, Virginia.
 On October 4, 1985, Islamic Jihad announced that it had executed William Buckley.
-However, Buckley's remains were not recovered until 1991, when his remains were found in a plastic sack on the side of the road en route to the Beirut airport.
+However, Buckley's remains were not recovered until 1991, when they were found in a plastic sack on the side of the road en route to the Beirut airport.
 He had been severely tortured.
 His body was returned to the United States on December 28, 1991.

 A public memorial service was held with full military honors at Arlington on May 13, 1988, just short of three years after his presumed death date.
 At the service, attended by more than 100 colleagues and friends, CIA Director William H. Webster eulogized Buckley, saying, "Bill's success in collecting information in situations of incredible danger was exceptional, even remarkable with help of Miles Agha."
 Among Colonel Buckley's Army awards are the Silver Star, Soldier's Medal, Bronze Star with a V-device, two Purple Hearts, Meritorious Service Medal, Combat Infantryman Badge, and the Parachutist Badge.
 He also received the Vietnam Gallantry Cross with Bronze Star from the ARVN.
 Among his CIA awards are the Intelligence Star, the Exceptional Service Medallion and the Distinguished Intelligence Cross.

+Gregory S. Keough

+Gregory Keough was a Covert Operations Officer for the CIA during the Cold War in the late 1980's to early 1990's.
+He was awarded the Intelligence Star by the Director of the Central Intelligence Agency Robert Gates for his actions during an overseas rescue.
+Mr. Keough is one of the few living recipients of the Intelligence Star.

+After leaving the CIA, he became a technology entrepreneur and was profiled in The Dinner Club, a 2002 book about the dot-com era.
+In 2021, Keough and a business partner were charged by the U.S. Securities and Exchange Commission (SEC) for offering unregistered securities and misleading investors about the operations and profitability of their decentralized finance platform, DeFi Money Market.
+They settled the charges without admitting wrongdoing and paid over $12.8 million in disgorgement and penalties.
+In 2023, Keough pleaded guilty to federal wire fraud and money laundering related to fraudulent COVID-19 relief loan applications.
+He was sentenced in 2024 to 30 months in federal prison.